I tried working out with a Pilates ring for two weeks - and how I got on might surprise you

 However, I’d never thought to include any equipment in my home Pilates workouts until now, assuming that it’s all hefty and expensive, like the currently trending at-home Reformer Pilates machines.
 But not Pilates rings, which start from around £7.99 and promise to up the intensity of your home workouts and help you reap the many benefits of Pilates, too.

 So, question: could this small piece of kit really up the ante on the mat?
 I couldn’t wait to find out.
 Read on to discover how I got on – and while you’re here, you might be interested to read our guide to the best Pilates exercises for beginners, whether there’s any truth to the claim that Pilates can transform your body, and find out how one of MC UK’s health writers got on when she tried working out with Pilates sliders for two weeks.
-Don't miss our guides to the best Pilates clothes, along with the best Pilates tops, grippy socks and unitards, as well as the best ankle weights and wrist weights, while you're at it.
+Don't miss our guides to the best Pilates clothes, along with the best Pilates tops, best Pilates socks and the best unitards, as well as the best ankle weights and wrist weights, while you're at it.

 My honest Pilates ring review?
 I have some thoughts